Osamadahnoun/Ozzy-Inn/README.md

-# Ozzy-Inn (UI mastery series 1 of 6)
+# Ozzy-Inn (UI mastery series 1 of 7)

 ## Description

-This project is the first in a six part series I've created to really master my UI development skills.
+The UI mastery series is a series I created consisting of seven total projects (mini and full projects) to really master my UI development skills.
+This project is the first in the UI mastery series.
 For this project, I've built a beautiful website for a hotel named Ozzy Inn.

 ## Deployed Application